stategate/stategate/README.md

           string id = 1[(validator.field) = {uuid_ver : 4}];
           // state of an Entity after it has been mutated Entity entity = 2[(validator.field) = {msg_exists : true}];
-          // the invoked method that triggered the event(/stategate.EntityService/Set OR /stategate.EntityService/Del) string method =5[(validator.field) = {string_not_empty : true}];
+          // the invoked method that triggered the event string method =5[(validator.field) = {string_not_empty : true}];
           // the authentication claims of the event producer. google.protobuf.Struct claims =3[(validator.field) = {msg_exists : true}];